 Example: Edwin Curphey, a dermatologist, owned six rental properties in Hawaii.
 He converted a bedroom in his home into an office for his real estate activities.
 Curphey personally managed his rentals, which included seeking new tenants, supplying furnishings, and cleaning and otherwise preparing the units for new tenants.
-The court held that these activities were sufficiently systematic and continuous to place him in the business of real estate rental.
+The court held that these activities were sufficiently regular and continuous to place him in the business of real estate rental.
 (Curphey v.
-Comm’r., 73 T.C.
+Comm'r., 73 T.C.
 766 (1980).)

 Example: Gilford, her two sisters, and other relatives jointly owned eight apartment buildings in Manhattan.
 They hired a real estate agent to manage the properties and pay each family member their share of the net income.
 Gilford was found to be in business even though she spent little or no time managing the buildings.
 The court reasoned that the ownership and management of the buildings was a business because it required considerable time and effort by the real estate agent over several years.
 Because the agent acted for Gilford and was ultimately under her control, Gilford was in business through her agent.
 (Gilford v.
 Comm'r., 201 F.2d 735 (2d Cir.
 1953).)

 There is no specific number of rental properties or rental units you must own for your rental activity to qualify as a business.
 In one case, a married couple was found to be engaged in business even though all they owned was a 25% time-share interest in two condominium units.
 And, the actual work of renting out the units and keeping them in repair was performed by a management company that acted as their agent.
 (Murtaugh v.
-Comm’r., T.C.
+Comm'r., T.C.
 Memo 1997-319.)
-Indeed, several courts have stated that a landlord who owns a single rental property can be engaged in business.
-(Balsamo v.
-Comm’r., T.C.
-Memo 1987-477.)

 Example: Edgar Grier inherited a house from his mother that she had rented out for many years to the same tenant.
 This same tenant continued to occupy the property until Grier sold it 14 years later.
 Over the years, Grier managed the property himself or with the help of an agent.
 Little management work was required, but Grier did take care of such details as replacing the furnace.
 The IRS and court found that the house was an investment, not a business for Grier.
 The court noted that this was the only rental property Grier had ever owned and concluded that his landlord activities were too minimal to rise to the level of a business.
 (Grier v.
 United States, 120 F.Supp.
 395 (D.Conn.
 1954).)